 The ways in which we spend money are continuously changing.
-Whether at home or abroad, something that used to be incredibly simple and straightforward is now, in 2018, a vastly more complex process.
+Whether at home or abroad, something that used to be incredibly simple and straightforward is now a vastly complex process.

 Every decision you make, no matter how seemingly small or insignificant, could potentially be costing you a small fortune.

-So what changes should you be making to your travel plans to ensure you get the most out of your trip?
+So what changes should you be making to your travel plans to ensure you get the most out of your frugal vacation?
 Below we have compiled a well-researched list of different tips and strategies to ensure that you have an unforgettable experience, but for all the right reasons.

 Cash and Currency Exchange Rates